Warrnambool City Council and South West Institute of TAFE

-The event stemmed from an idea by the YPVCAL students to gain support and encourage involvement from other young parents in the region.
-The students approached a former South West TAFE staff member working as a Youth Development Planner at Warrnambool City Council to discuss working together.
-The planner assisted the students to create an application for National Youth Week funding to support the project.
-After many meetings where a range of ideas were thrown around between the students and Warrnambool City Council, the first UnBOOLievable event was conceived.
+The event stemmed from an idea suggested by the YPVCAL students to gain support and encourage involvement from other young parents in the region.
+The students approached a former South West TAFE staff member working as a Youth Development Planner at Warrnambool City Council to discuss their idea.
+The planner helped the students create an application for National Youth Week funding to support the project.
+After many meetings between the students and the council, during which a range of ideas were discussed, the first UnBOOLievable event was conceived.

-The annual event takes months of planning and features input from local businesses, marketing professionals, early childhood education teachers and a huge amount of direction and support from the YPVCAL partnership with the Warrnambool City Council.
+The annual event takes months of planning and features input from local businesses, marketing professionals, early childhood educators and a huge amount of direction and support from the YPVCAL partnership with the Warrnambool City Council.

 This partnership continues to develop each year as the students build relationships with council staff.
 This relationship requires continued communication to facilitate pathways into local businesses and potential roles within local councils.

-The three-day UnBOOLievable event runs across a variety of venues, providing a diverse range of activities.
+The three-day UnBOOLievable event runs at a variety of venues, providing a diverse range of activities.
 The Warrnambool City Council staff work closely with the YPVCAL students via regular meetings, delegating jobs and responsibilities, and supporting them through countless communications and by acting as a ‘runner’ during the week of the event.
-The event has grown from from 300 participants in 2017 to over 700 participants in April 2019.
+The event has grown from 300 participants in 2017 to more than 700 participants in April 2019.

 atEAST and Eastern Ranges School